lab1092/blender-manual_ja/manual/extensions/python/text_editor.rst

 Other usages for the Text window
 ================================

-The text window is handy also when you want to share your . blend files with the community or with your friends.
-A Text window can be used to write in a README text explaining the contents of your blender file.
+The text window is handy also when you want to share your ``.blend`` files with the community or with your friends.
+A Text window can be used to write in a
+README text explaining the contents of your blender file.
 Much more handy than having it on a separate application.
 Be sure to keep it visible when saving!
 If you are sharing the file with the community and you want to share it under some